ByteStorm: a multi-step data-driven approach for Tropical Cyclones detection and tracking

 Looking ahead, different promising directions emerge to enhance the current framework.
 Exploring other of DL techniques or embedding physical constraints within the data-driven approach, may enable better performance in the detection/localization task, thus enhancing the overall tracker robustness.
 Furthermore an important direction is the development of a unified model capable of jointly performing all tasks together while also predicting additional key TC-related information such as intensity and direction.

-Finally, future work will prioritize validating the framework across different basins and its integration in Earth System Models as a diagnostic tool, enabling real-time TC diagnostics as a direct output of climate simulations.
+Finally, future work will prioritize its integration in Earth System Models as a diagnostic tool, enabling real-time TC diagnostics as a direct output of climate simulations.
 This will pave the way for more effective and reliable monitoring and forecasting of TCs on a global scale.